Checking Doctors and Hospitals for Medical Malpractice Lawsuits & Complaints

 Whether a condition is severe or minor, you should make sure to choose the doctor or hospital that will be treating the condition carefully.
 Medical malpractice is not common, but it does happen, and certain health care providers have a much better track record than others.
 Part of your research should involve an investigation into complaints against an individual or a facility.
 These likely will be red flags that should encourage you to consider alternatives.
 Frequent grounds for complaints may include late or improper diagnoses, inappropriate treatments or procedures, and premature discharges from a hospital, among other issues.
-You can read more here about common types of medical malpractice.

 A good place to start may be the website of your health insurance provider.
 You can often find information there about the record of a doctor, as well as their educational background and areas of expertise.
 You can also consult the National Committee for Quality Assurance and similar ratings organizations.
 These provide grades for doctors, based on the care that they have provided, although not every doctor will have received an evaluation.

 State Medical Boards and Departments of Health Services

 Similar to other professional associations, the board of medical licensure in each state keeps records of disciplinary actions against physicians who are licensed in that state.
 Disciplinary actions may include suspending or revoking a doctor’s license.
 You can consult the American Medical Association website to find the contact information for the board of medical licensure in your state.
 The Federation of State Medical Boards also offers a database that contains records of disciplinary actions against physicians throughout the country.
 This database is called Docinfo and can be accessed by the general public for a minimal fee.

 The Department of Health Services in your state can be a useful resource when it comes to choosing a hospital, rather than a specific doctor.
 It will contain records of formal complaints that have been made against a hospital, such as allegations of unsanitary conditions or lapses in patient monitoring.
 These issues can make a huge difference in a patient’s recovery.